rmccue/depthmapper/README.md

 * [PyKinect](http://pytools.codeplex.com/wikipage?title=PyKinect) (required for
   collector)

 **Note:** PyKinect and the Kinect for Windows SDK are only available on Windows.
+Depthmapper was written in a Windows environment, so issues may arise when running on other platforms.

 ## Setup
 1. Install PyOgre and PyKinect